 Optional Practical Training (OPT) is temporary employment that is directly related to your major field of study.
 If you want to work off-campus as an F-1 student, one way to do so is to be approved for OPT.
 You cannot begin work on OPT until you receive your approval in the form of an Employment Authorization Document (EAD) and it is within the dates listed on your EAD.

 You can get a maximum of 12 months of OPT for each degree level you complete.
-If you are studying within certain fields of Science, Technology, Engineering, and Math (STEM), you may be eligible for an additional 17 months of OPT.
+If you are studying within certain fields of Science, Technology, Engineering, and Math (STEM), you may be eligible for a STEM OPT extension.

 Students on post-completion OPT must report your job information within 90 days of being on OPT.
 If you don't report your employment or find a job within that time, your OPT will automatically end.